cisco-ce/roomos.cisco.com/doc/MTR/RoomOSUpgrades.md

 * **Trial:** An additional channel that gives you more flexibility when managing the software on your deployment.
 It can be used as an additional testing channel or for example home office devices or complex meeting rooms.
   *	Available when advanced software control is enabled.

+### Microsoft as the software provider

 With Microsoft as the software provider there is no channel selection in Control Hub, as software is managed through Teams Admin Center

 For an overview of Microsoft approved software versions, see: [latest RoomOS software version supported by Microsoft](https://learn.microsoft.com/microsoftteams/devices/certified-hardware-android?tabs=firmware#cisco).

 Read more about [RoomOS software upgrades and advanced software upgrades from Control Hub](https://help.webex.com/idba5c/).

+### <a name="android13_downgrade"></a> RoomOS Downgrade Block for Android 13 and newer

+**From RoomOS 11.29.1, which introduces Android 13, it is not possible to downgrade to an earlier version of RoomOS.** If the device is on a channel with a software version that is lower that what the device in running, Webex continue to provide the same software as the device is running.
+If the device would be manually downgraded, the device will stop during boot and show a message indicating that the device was downgraded.

+This downgrade block is due that Android 13 cannot downgrade between security patches.
+As we continously patch the Android system in our software releases, it is not possible to downgrade to an earlier version of RoomOS.

+If you must downgrade, you need to first factory reset the device and then onboard it as a RoomOS device with the software version you want to downgrade to.
+Then you can onboard it the device to Microsoft Teams Rooms.